-After decades without safe drinking water, Seville finally got a new well in the fall of 2014.
-California's poorest school, Stone Corral Elementary in Seville, was forced to spend between $500- $600 a month on bottled water.
-Plans are underway to consolidate with the nearby community of Yettem’s water system, but Yettem is also struggling with high levels of nitrates.
-Consolidation for the two systems would give both communities a more secure supply of safe drinking water.
+The local elementary school, Stone Corral Elementary, is California’s poorest school.
+In 2014, Seville finally got a new well.
+Prior to this, Stone Corral Elementary was forced to spend $500- $600 a month on bottled water for children.
+Plans are currently underway to consolidate with the nearby community of Yettem’s water system.
+Yettem is also struggling with high nitrate levels, but consolidation of these two systems would give both communities a more secure supply of safe drinking water.

 CWC has been working with Seville since December of 2008.
 CWC helped the community establish the community-based organization Committee for a Better Seville, and helped the community address funding hurdles and secure planning money.
 CWC also helped the community lobby the County of Tulare to have the county act as their receiver, and Tulare County now operates the water provision in Seville which eases the strain on this overburdened community.